theobald-software/helpcenter.theobald-software.github.io/includes/destinations/custom-sql-statements.md

 <!--- --8<-- [start:script] -->

-You can use script expressions for Custom SQL commands.<br>
+You can use script expressions for Custom SQL commands.
 The following Xtract Universal specific custom script expressions are supported:

 | Input                                                   | Description|